iroumec/Zylva/README.md

 - https://www.java.com/en/download/manual.jsp
 - https://www.oracle.com/java/technologies/downloads/

-Once the previous programs are installed, you need to execute the *.jar* file.
+Once the previous programs are installed, you need to download and execute the *.jar* file you can find in the latest release in the [Releases](https://github.com/iroumec/Zylva-EERD/releases) section.
-You can do it by double-clicking on it or via command-line, writing the next command and replacing the ellipsis with the path of the file.
+Once downloaded, you can execute it by double-clicking on it or via command-line, writing the next command and replacing the ellipsis with the path of the file.

 ```